-This is the best homemade gingerbread latte I’ve ever had!!
+This is the best homemade gingerbread latte I’ve ever had, and with only 1/3 of the sugar!!
 It’s secretly dairy free, easy to make, and tastes even better than the classic!
 Make this vegan copycat Starbucks gingerbread latte for a cozy winter morning or holiday treat!

 What’s in a Starbucks gingerbread latte?